 What is Force Majeure?

 Similar to “act of God,” force majeure is a contract provision that excuses parties from performance due to unforeseen and unavoidable events.
-Different from “acts of God,” force majeure has been known to include pandemics, wars and other events that are caused by humans.
-The two statutes are intertwined in their meaning and use, but it is much easier for a court to throw out “act of God” in situations where human decision-making plays a role.
+Force majeure, unlike “acts of God,” can encompass pandemics, wars, and other events caused by humans.
+Despite the intertwined meaning and use of these two statutes, courts more easily dismiss the “act of God” in situations where human decision-making comes into play.

 Is COVID-19 an Act of God

-While COVID-19 has certainly caused abrupt government restrictions to businesses and significant changes to day-to-day business operations, it is still unclear as to whether or not it can be used as an excuse for nonperformance.
+Although COVID-19 has certainly brought about abrupt government restrictions to businesses and significant changes to day-to-day business operations, it remains unclear whether it can serve as an excuse for nonperformance.
 Undoubtedly, state courts will soon begin to hear cases across the country which should put this matter in a more clear light.